 Girish Patel doubts his small, 20-year-old shop will survive the pandemic economy.
 Thirty stories above, aerospace company TransDigm has sustained eye-popping profits thanks to steep layoffs and raised over a billion with help from the U.S. government.

 The catastrophic loss of millions of U.S. jobs is another part of the coronavirus pandemic that is falling disproportionately onto the shoulders of Black Americans.

-The Paycheck Protection Program includes about $659 billion in federally backed loans to small businesses, to be forgiven if used to prevent laying off workers.
+The Paycheck Protection Program includes nearly $600 billion in federally backed loans to small businesses, to be forgiven if used to prevent laying off workers.
 Our database lets you search what’s been disclosed so far.

 A meses de haber comenzado la pandemia, un prestamista que se comercializa entre los inmigrantes latinos siguió demandando a sus prestatarios, a pesar de que estos perdieron sus empleos y se retrasaron con sus pagos.
 No obstante, la compañía dio marcha atrás cuando nosotros comenzamos a hacer preguntas.

 Months into the pandemic, a lender that markets to Latino immigrants continued to sue borrowers after they lost jobs and missed payments.
 But they reversed course when we started asking questions.

 Wage garnishments ordered before the pandemic started have continued for many workers during the recession.
 Senators Elizabeth Warren and Sherrod Brown have demanded an end to the practice.